 What we like: Well-rounded performance and practical feature set.

-Outdoor Research's Shadow Wind Hoodie is reminiscent of a longtime—but recently discontinued favorite: Patagonia's Houdini Air.
+Outdoor Research's Shadow Wind Hoodie is reminiscent of a longtime but discontinued favorite: Patagonia's Houdini Air.
 Like the Houdini Air, the Shadow is made with mostly nylon but adds 10% spandex (the Patagonia had 10% polyester) for a very effective balance of wind-blocking, breathability, and comfort.
 You also get a practical storage layout that includes two hand pockets and a chest pocket, the latter of which doubles as the stuff sack.
 For comparison, the Houdini Air had just one chest pocket, although it was lighter by around an ounce.
-All told, the Shadow is a promising new design that was quick to impress us in Patagonia, where it deftly fended off strong winds while keeping us comfortable and sweat-free in warm and exposed conditions.
+All told, the Shadow Wind was quick to impress us in Chilean Patagonia, where it deftly fended off strong winds while keeping us comfortable and sweat-free in warm and exposed conditions.

 See the Men's OR Shadow Wind Hoodie See the Women's OR Shadow Wind Hoodie